ArmorDarks/ekzo/README.md

 How to use
 ----------

-Ekzo.sass is modular framework, thus you need to import parts which you'd like to use explicitly in your stylesheet.
+Ekzo is modular framework, thus you need to import parts which you'd like to use explicitly in your stylesheet.
 Imports should be layered in following order:

 * Predefined variables
 * Tools (mixins and functions)